September 11 Memorial

 Greenville became one of approximately 23 sites in Wisconsin to be granted the responsibility of displaying WTC artifacts.
-On Saturday August 27th, the Town of Greenville received 2 structural beams recovered from the World Trade Center wreckage after 9-11.
+On Saturday August 27th, the Town (now Village) of Greenville received 2 structural beams recovered from the World Trade Center wreckage after 9-11.
 They are both approximately 13 feet in length and 2700 lbs each.
 They were part of the exoskeleton of the towers that everyone is familiar with.
 See the photos above.
 The artifacts were escorted into Greenville by a 19 agency, 35 emergency-vehicle procession.
 People lined the procession route that started in Kaukauna.
 They waved, saluted, held American flags, or stood in silent reflection as the beams rolled by.
 The procession was followed by a Veterans/Fire/EMS Appreciation Ceremony where several speakers reflected on the events of 9-11 and on what the pieces represent.
 It was an emotional and solemn experience for all who took part.

 Elements incorporated in the memorial will symbolize those lost on Flight 93, at the Pentagon and at Ground Zero.
 The memorial will be a solemn and physical connection to the events of September 11th and to ensure we “never forget” those who lost their lives on that day.
-The Town of Greenville, Greenville Fire, and Greenville EMS are proud to have the honor of being the caretakers of these pieces of national history.
+The Village of Greenville, Greenville Fire, and Greenville EMS are proud to have the honor of being the caretakers of these pieces of national history.

-In spring of 2012, a September 11th Memorial construction committee was put together consisting of Fire/EMS personnel, Greenville residents, veterans, and members of Town government.
+In spring of 2012, a September 11th Memorial construction committee was put together consisting of Fire/EMS personnel, Greenville residents, veterans, and members of Village government.
 This gave people from all walks of life the opportunity to contribute to the planning and construction of the Memorial.
 Ground was broken on July 11th and construction continued until the final touches were made on August, 22nd.
 Over 160 people and businesses donated materials, labor, money, and services to the construction.
 Many others helped plan and participated in the memorial dedication and unveiling.
 The Greenville September 11th Memorial was dedicated on August 25th, 2012.

-Town residents, visitors from out of town, Police, Fire, EMS, Veterans, Soldiers, and Elected officials from all over the state were in attendance.
+Residents, visitors, Police, Fire, EMS, Veterans, Soldiers, and Elected officials from all over the state were in attendance.
 Several hundred people attended the dedication which was very solemn and emotional.
 Guest speakers included: Walter Zerrenner, a Greenville resident who worked in New York at the time.
 He witnessed the smoke pouring out of the North Tower from inside commercial jet liner.
 He also witnessed the city shut down due to the disaster.
 Another guest speaker was Luke Laidley who worked for Morgan Stanley on the 61st floor of the South Tower.
 He felt the building shudder from the impact of United Airlines flight #175.
 He worked 16 floors below the crash site and escaped the dark and smoke-filled building

 The last guest speaker was Lt.
 Joe Torrillo, a retired New York City firefighter who was buried in the rubble of the collapse and rescued by other firefighters.
 Since 9-11, he’s been telling his account of that day so that people don’t ever forget.
 He also volunteers as a guide at the Ground Zero